Human trafficking in Yemen: Protection (2008)

 Yemen made limited progress in protecting victims of trafficking over the last year.
 In July 2007, the Yemeni government provided 80 female police officers with training on how to deal with trafficked children.
-It opened a shelter in Sana’a in February, to receive trafficked children returning from Saudi Arabia; this shelter has protected 10 boys since its opening.
+It opened a shelter in Sanaa in February, to receive trafficked children returning from Saudi Arabia; this shelter has protected 10 boys since its opening.

 The government also received 622 children in its reception center, during the reporting period, providing child victims repatriated from Saudi Arabia with social services, limited medical care and family reunion fication services.

 Nonetheless, the government continues to lack protection services for victims of sex trafficking.
 The government did not employ procedures for proactively identifying victims of sex trafficking among high-risk groups; as a result, victims, including minors, were arrested and jailed for crimes committed as a result of being trafficked, such as prostitution.

 The government may encourage child victims to assist in investigations against their traffickers, but it does not offer legal alternatives to remove countries, which face hardship or retribution.